irenepap2/CV2_assignments/assignment2/README.txt

 using the np.loadtxt(FILENAME) function. compute_structures(pvm) contains 2 other options, the argument frame_step can be given to change the frame steps from 3 to whatever number required.
 Aside from this the argument one_block can be set to true to simply return the first block found.
 Using the function visualize(pvm.T) you can visualize the found point cloud, although scaling on the z axis might be necessary.
+The factorize_and_stich() function allows for inters to be set to False, if done so, 0 padding will be used instead of using the intersections.

 //////////// Data/house FILES INCLUDED ///////////////////////